liambaloh/RoyalGameOfUr/README.md

 # Starting up

-The game currently requires the free asset "TextMesh Pro", available on the Unity Asset Store.
+The game currently requires the free asset [TextMesh Pro](https://www.assetstore.unity3d.com/en/#!/content/84126), available on the Unity Asset Store.
 This asset is however not included with this repositroy as I'm unsure of its license.

 ## First time startup:

+Getting TextMeshPro:
-- Please do not open the project file before doing these steps.
+- Please do not open the project before doing these steps.
+If you do, re-download or discard all changes.
-- Create an empty Unity Project
+- Create an temporary empty Unity Project
 - Import the "TextMesh Pro" asset from the asset store (Window/Asset Store -> Search "TextMesh Pro" -> Open asset by Unity Technologies -> Import -> Import All)
+- This will create a folder in your assets called "TextMesh Pro"
+- Close the temporary project

+Including TextMesh Pro in code
+- Download or clone this repository
-- This will create a folder in your assets called "TextMesh Pro".
-Copy this folder and paste it into the cloned repository, directly into the assets folder.
+- Copy the "TextMesh Pro" folder from the tepmporary project and paste it into the cloned repository, directly into the Assets folder.
-- Open the project in Unity
+- Open the project in Unity and everything shoudld work.

+# Bugs, feature requests

+Please report bugs or submit feature requests by [opening an issue](https://github.com/balohmatevz/RoyalGameOfUr/issues).

 # License